ondrik-research-archived/spen/tool/README.txt

 libVATA
 =======

-libVATA is provided as a Git submodule fetchning a specific revision of the library from Github.
+libVATA is provided as a Git submodule fetching a specific revision of the library from Github.

 1) Download with